codershona/docker_devops_kubernetes/docker-1.md

 docker container create --help
 ```
+## CLI-App TESTING:
-## Using Containers for CLI Testing :
+### Using Containers for CLI Testing :
+* docker container --rm is used where we can save the cleanup.

 ```
 docker container run --rm -it centos:7 bash